 Figure 7.
 Imaging photometers and colorimeters capture luminance and chromaticity values as they are perceived by the human eye, using integrated filters to expose each wavelength of light at a different duration to the image sensor to replicate the human photopic response.

 A NED measurement system should employ photometric technology via filters to evaluate light values as the human eye receives them.

 Full Field of View

 The user should have visual access to the entire FOV projected by the display within the NED headset, and so may be aware of defects at any point on display.
-CCD-based imaging photometers and colorimeters only require a single image to capture the complete display.
+Imaging photometers and colorimeters only require a single image to capture the complete display.